What We Treat

 0 – 18 months

-The early months of a child’s life are among the most critical — and often the most anxiety-provoking for new parents.
-Dr Norman provides specialist assessment and management for newborns and infants, offering families the reassurance of expert guidance during this important period.
+The early months of a child’s life are among the most critical—and often the most anxiety-provoking for new parents.
+Haven Paediatrics provides specialist assessment and management for newborns and infants, offering families the reassurance of expert guidance during this important period.

-Whether you’ve been referred following a hospital stay, have ongoing concerns about your baby’s growth or feeding, or simply want a specialist to assess something that doesn’t feel right — Haven is the right place to start.
+Whether you have been referred following a hospital stay, have ongoing concerns about your baby’s growth or feeding, or simply want a specialist to assess something that does not feel quite right, Haven Paediatrics is here to help.

 Common Presentations